Why is crime rate so high in Alaska

 By searching you certify that you are above 18 years of age

-Crime rates in Alaska are generally higher than the national average, with a higher incidence of violent crimes such as homicide, sexual assault, and robbery.
-Several factors contribute to the high crime rate in Alaska.
+Crime rates in Alaska climb higher than the national average.
+More violent acts like homicide, sexual assault, and robbery occur here.
+Various reasons contribute to Alaska’s elevated crime rate.

 According to research published in October 2022, Alaska, New Mexico, and Tennessee had the highest rates of murder, rape, and other violent crimes in the country.